Graphiti MCP Server

-The Graphiti MCP (Model Context Protocol) Server enables AI clients like Claude Desktop and Cursor IDE to interact with FalkorDB-powered knowledge graphs for persistent agent memory.
+Graphiti is a framework for building and querying temporally-aware knowledge graphs, specifically tailored for AI agents operating in dynamic environments.
+The Graphiti MCP (Model Context Protocol) Server enables AI clients like Claude Desktop, Cursor IDE, and other MCP-compatible applications to interact with FalkorDB-powered knowledge graphs for persistent agent memory.
 This allows AI assistants to store and retrieve information across conversations, building a rich, contextual memory over time.

 What is MCP?